 About W7YH

 The Rho Epsilon Amateur Radio Club was formally founded at Washington State University (then Washington State College) in 1911 by H.V.
-Carpenter, Homer Dana and Royal Sloan as the first university ham radio club in the world.
+Carpenter, Homer Dana and Royal Sloan as one of the first university ham radio clubs in the world.

 What is amateur radio?